rapka/polemics-md/content/essays/musicians4biden.md

 ---
 # What the Heck is "Musicians for Biden-Harris"?

-Last month I published an [article](./anti-squad-pac.md) detailing how a former Hillary Clinton campaign consultant [Sally Albright](https://www.sallylalbright.com/) is soliciting donations to primary elected progressive Democrats via a political action committee managed by the treasurer from John Fetterman's 2022 senatorial campaign.
+Last month I published an [article](./anti-squad-pac.md) detailing how a former Hillary Clinton campaign consultant named [Sally Albright](https://www.sallylalbright.com/) is soliciting donations to primary the progressive Democrat “Squad” of congresspeople via a political action committee managed by the treasurer from John Fetterman’s 2022 senatorial campaign.

 In addition to the Twitter accounts I found spamming links to donate to this PAC, another small account I stumbled across while researching is a pro-Biden account called [@Musicians4Biden](https://twitter.com/Musicians4Biden).
 At time of writing, it has only a few hundred tweets, allowing me to look at all of the account's activity.
 What I found was perplexing...